brian-j-smith/Mamba.jl/doc/mcmc/chains.rst

 	**Arguments**

-		* ``data`` : simulated values whose first, second, and third (optional) dimensions index the iterations, parameter elements, and runs of an MCMC sampler, respectively.
+		* ``value`` : simulated values whose first, second, and third (optional) dimensions index the iterations, parameter elements, and runs of an MCMC sampler, respectively.
 		* ``iter`` : number of simulation-specific iterations to store.
 		* ``names`` : names to assign to the parameter elements.
 		* ``start`` : number of the first iteration to be stored.